 Query Claim History Database without SQL Knowledge

 Consider a scenario of an underwriter of an insurance company having to investigate the claim history database to get data of the customers with unpaid claims in a certain year.
 This is how even underwriters can query a database without the need for SQL knowledge.

 Here we have joined two tables and retrieved data.
-But in a real-world application, there can be multiple tables joins creating fairly complex SQL statements.
+But in a real-world application, there can be multiple tables creating fairly complex SQL statements.

 Therefore, using the FlexRule platform, we have created a decision table that only exposes the data that can be easily updated by a non-technical user.